One of the most popular beard oil ingredients is the sweet almond oil and regular almond oil.

-This has been seen in two cell-culture studies and in a couple human studies where men consumed them as part of their diet.
+This has been seen in two cell-culture studies and in a couple of human studies where men consumed them as part of their diet.

 So what does this have to do with almond oil and beard growth?

-Well, sweet almond oil and almond oil however you want to label them, contain high amounts of polyunsaturated fatty acids, and out the almond oils fatty acids, 20-30% contain the testosterone and DHT suppressing linoleic-acid.
+Well, sweet almond oil and almond oil however you want to label them, contain high amounts of polyunsaturated fatty acids, and out the almond oils fatty acids, 20-30% contains the testosterone and DHT suppressing linoleic-acid.